 The Private alerts are User-defined and any other User can subscribe to them.
 If the particular alert has been defined by the User themselves, the icon will be associated in the application.
-However, if the User is not the owner (they have subscribed to an existing particular alert), the associated icon will be Sec.
+However, if the User is not the owner (they have subscribed to an existing particular alert), the associated icon will be will be associated icon will be wil